My equipment in 2022 — What has changed?

 A camera body is only as good as its lenses.
 Here's my current lineup:

-- Sony FE 16-35mm f/2.8 GM: My go-to wide-angle lens for landscapes and architecture.
+- Tamron 17-28mm f/2.8 Di III RXD: My go-to wide-angle lens for landscapes and architecture.
 This lens comes with me on every trip — the image sharpness is incredible, and it's indispensable for drone perspectives from the ground (when drone flights are prohibited).

-The total weight of my camera equipment is about 4.2 kg.
-That sounds like a lot, but for a professional full-frame setup, it's relatively light.
-Sony's mirrorless system is one of the main reasons why I never switched to Canon or Nikon.
+The total weight of my camera equipment, including both bodies and three Tamron lenses, is about 4.2 kg.
+That sounds like a lot, but for a professional full-frame setup with a 17-400mm range, it's relatively light.
+Sony's mirrorless system is one of the main reasons I never switched to Canon or Nikon.

 For me, as a travel creator, the drone is THE differentiating piece of equipment.
 Anyone can take a smartphone photo of a beach—but a perfect drone shot from 100 meters up?
 That's the content that stands out and sets me apart from other creators.